A Look at LGBTQ+ Mental Health in the Games Industry by Suneet SharmaPosted: 9 Feb 2021

 A note for allies and parents

-It maybe you are an ally or a parent who is concerned about another’s wellbeing.
+It may be that you are an ally or a parent who is concerned about another’s wellbeing.
 Whilst there is no one size fits all support its important you find a process and outlet that works for the concerned party.
 Be sensitive to their own journey in respect to both their sexuality and their mental health.
 Perhaps take steps to educate yourself by contacting one of these groups first so you can provide considered, meaningful support where appropriate.
 Always remember to respect the privacy of those involved.

 Albert Kennedy Trust